 Upon enrolling in detox, the substance abuser will receive an assessment to determine what substances are in their system.
 This assessment also includes physiological analysis as well as a psychological analysis to create a treatment plan for the patient.

 Although some recovering addicts detox on their own before entering rehab, medical professionals advise against this.
-It’s never predictable how an addict’s body and mind will react to detox.
-It is best to have medical professionals nearby should something go awry in detox.
-For those in detox for alcohol, it is not only recommended to have medical supervision for the withdrawals, but also for the communal aspects of detox as alcoholism is typically related to interpersonal relationships and these recovering addicts need more social activity in detox.
+It’s never predictable how an addict’s body and mind will react to withdrawal symptoms.
+It is best to have medical professionals nearby should something go awry.
+For those detoxing alcohol, it is not only recommended to have medical supervision for the withdrawals, but also for the communal aspects of detox as alcoholism is typically related to interpersonal relationships and these recovering addicts need more social activity in detox.

 Is Detox Expensive?

 The cost of detox treatment fluctuates from center to center.
 Many insurance companies cover rehab and detox.
 There are also states that offer rehab and detox treatment to people who can’t afford it.

 If you are struggling with addiction and have any questions about detox, give us a call.
 We’re here to help you find the healing you need.
 Call today and start your path to recovery now!
 If there isn’t a treatment center near you, our specialists will help you find the closest one, or recommend facilities that you can travel to.

 Some people dread detox, or avoid it out of fear of the withdrawal symptoms.
 We’re here to let you know we can help.
 The benefit of enrolling in medically managed detox centers avail you of medications and therapy to limit the painful withdrawal symptoms.

 We are serving those who reside in Oklahoma and need help with addiction.